Atmospheric Radiation Measurement (ARM)

 earth system models,

-as well as their interactions and coupling with the Earth’s surface.
-For over 30 years, ARM’s mission has been to advance a robust predictive understanding of Earth’s climate and environmental systems and to inform the development of sustainable solutions to the Nation’s energy and environmental challenges.
+of Earth’s climate and environmental systems and to inform the development of sustainable solutions to the Nation’s energy and environmental challenges.
 ARM’s mission is still being executed and continues to strengthen ties between observations and models, including an accelerated application of its data to modeling simulations.

 ARM Atmospheric Observatories